 Schools should encourage parents, staff and pupils to walk or cycle to school if at all possible.
 Schools may want to consider using ‘walking buses’ (a supervised group of children being walked to, or from, school), or working with their local authority to promote safe cycling routes.
 The government has announced a £2 billion package to promote cycling and walking, including to support pop-up bicycle lanes and widened pavements.
 For some families, driving children to school will also be an option.

 In March, when the coronavirus (COVID-19) outbreak was increasing, it was made clear that no parent would be penalised or sanctioned for their child’s non-attendance at school.
-The normal rules on school attendance once more apply now that schools are set to reopen full-time including:
+The normal rules on school attendance once more apply now that schools are reopen full-time including:

 - parents’ duty to secure that their child attends regularly at school where the child is a registered pupil at school and they are of compulsory school age;